Ungeziefi/Subnautica-Mods/Docs/T&F Fixes.md

 #### Can't reproduce the bug
 - **No boulder despawn**: Boulders that block some cave entrances in the safe shallows now do not despawn when you move away from them.
 - **No dead fish shuffling**: Dead fish in your inventory now stay in the same position on reload.
-- **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
 #### Vanilla feature
 - **AC eggs cleanup**: Eggs in your alien containment (AC) now disappear when they hatch.
 - **Sink undeployed MVB**.